engineeredbyalex/engineeredbyalex/README.md

 - 👋 Hi, I’m @engineeredbyalex
-- 🌱 I’m currently learning JavaScript and it's frameworks, focusing on ReactJs
+- 🌱 I’m building apps with next js
 - 📫 How to reach me ?
 You can find me on my Instagram or my mail: @nusuntlaza || dev.lazarescu.alexandru@gmail.com